-6.4 Mobile phones
+6.4 Mobile phones & Smart watches

 ☑ DO Best Practice If staff do need to use a mobile phone while on school business (visits etcetera), make sure it is the phone that is registered against their name on Staff Contact list.
-Staff should make sure they know about inbuilt software/ facilities and switch off if appropriate. СНЕСК Safe Practice Check Online Safety Policy for any instances where using personal phones may not be allowed.
-Staff make sure they know how to employ safety measures like concealing their number by placing 141 in front of the required number. ■ DO NOT Poor Practice Staff must not use own phone without Headteacher's/Chair of Governor's knowledge or permission to contact a parent/carer.
-Contact details of parents/carers must be deleted after use.
+Staff should make sure they know about inbuilt software/ facilities and switch off if appropriate.
+Do disable cameras and messaging function on Smart watches when working with children.
+Use only during break/lunchtimes away from children.
+School mobile to be purchased and used when new phone lines installed ←CHECK Safe Practice Check Online Safety Policy for any instances where using personal phones may not be allowed.
+Staff make sure they know how to employ safety measures like concealing their number by placing 141 in front of the required number.
+Staff to make sure they know how to disable functions on Smart watches ▼ DO NOT Poor Practice Staff must not use own phone without Headteacher's/Chair of Governor's knowledge.
+Staff must not use their own mobile phone to contact a parent except with prior permission and in an emergency (e.g. if on a residential or school trip and 141 must be dialled first to block the mobile number for the receiver) Staff must not use their Smart watch to message/contact/use social media/take photos in the classroom or when teaching children.